tingerrr/hydra/README.md

   next-filter: (ctx, p, n) => true, // check if the next element is eligible
   display: core.display,            // displays the eligible element
   fallback-next: false,             // fallback to the next heading if necessary
-  is-book: false,                   // whether the redundancy check should be book aware
+  binding: none,                    // whether the redundancy check should be book binding aware
   paper: "a4",                      // the paper size to use
   page-size: auto,                  // the smaller page size if set
   top-margin: auto,                 // the top margin is set